The Future of Work is already here.

 4. Emotional Intelligence

-According Laura Wilcox, the director of management programs at Harvard Extension School, emotional intelligence is the ability to understand your effect on others and manage yourself accordingly.
+According to Laura Wilcox, the director of management programs at Harvard Extension School, emotional intelligence is the ability to understand your effect on others and manage yourself accordingly.

 5. Adaptability to Constant Change